z-edit/zedit/notes/zSmash implementation.md

 ## Patch object schema
 - `name` - The name of the patch, used for the folder name.
 - `filename` - The filename of the patch used for the plugin.
+- `ruleFile` - The filename of the base rule file to use when building this patch.
 - `patchType` - Either `Full load order patch` or `Patch specific plugins`.
 - `method` - Either `Master` or `Winning override`.
 Affects what record is copied when patching starts.
 Defaults to master for patching full load orders and winning override for patching specific plugins.
 - `plugins` - Array of objects for the plugins in the patch.
 Each object has the following properties:
     - `filename` - The filename of the plugin.
+    - `ruleFile` - The filename of the rule file to use when patching this plugin.
+Can be `undefined`.
     - `hash` - The MD5 hash of the plugin.
 - `addedPlugins` - Array of plugin filenames that were just added to the patch.
 Gets cleared when the patch is built and saved to disk.
 - `removedPlugins` - Array of plugin filenames that were just removed from the patch.
 Gets cleared when the patch is built and saved to disk.